This article originally appeared on Den of Geek UK.

 During the Motion Picture press conference, one reporter asked why Leonard Nimoy had been the last member of the cast to sign up for the movie.
-Nimoy, in his inimitably deadpan style, replied that “The mail service between here and Vulcan is still pretty slow.”
+Nimoy, in his inimitably deadpan style, replied that “the mail service between here and Vulcan is still pretty slow.”

 The joke both lit up the room and did much to gloss over the tensions that had only just been resolved a few weeks before.
-For one thing, Nimoy was in the process of taking Paramount to court over the use of his image in merchandising - in 1975, his normally placid demeanour switched to anger when he spotted a Heineken advert which mockingly used the face of Spock to sell lager.
+For one thing, Nimoy was in the process of taking Paramount to court over the use of his image in merchandising – in 1975, his normally placid demeanor switched to anger when he spotted a Heineken advert which mockingly used the face of Spock to sell beer.

 Nimoy’s antipathy towards Paramount – and creator Gene Roddenberry – was such that he’d reportedly threatened to fire his agent if he brought up the topic of Star Trek ever again.
 Clearly intent on severing his association with Mr Spock, Nimoy had appeared as a suave self-help writer in director Philip Kaufman’s remake of Invasion Of The Body Snatchers (a movie made in the wake of Planet Of The Titans’ cancellation).
 Following that, Nimoy turned to the New York theatre to appear in the play Equus.